Living in Sea Isle City, NJ

 Things to Do in Sea Isle City

 Like other popular beach destinations, Sea Isle City has a wonderful collection of restaurants and lively nightlife, but the beautiful beaches along its shoreline are the main attraction.
-The Sea Isle Promenade is a favorite spot among residents, featuring shops, eateries, arcades and breathtaking views of the ocean and shoreline.
+The Sea Isle Promenade is a favorite spot among residents, featuring shops, eateries, arcades, and breathtaking views of the ocean and shoreline.

-Getting around Sea Isle City, New Jersey is easy because of its small size, and most year-round residents have their own cars.
+Getting around Sea Isle City, New Jersey is easy because of its small size, though most year-round residents have their own cars.
 Many summer residents use local shuttle services to get back and forth to the airport on the mainland.
-Taxis are also available from mainland locations as well as on the island itself.
+Taxis are also available from mainland locations, as well as on the island itself.
 Bicycles are a popular way to get around the island, and so is traveling by foot.

 Homes for Sale in Sea Isle City

 Sea Isle City real estate has much of what you'd expect in an ocean front or island community.
 Around 25 percent of the homes were built in 2000 or later, and 57 percent were constructed between 1970 and 1999.
 Most of the remaining homes were built between 1940 and 1969, with a few dating back to 1939 or prior.
 Prices in Sea Isle City are typically on the high end of six figures and can often reach well over seven figures depending on the location.
 Ocean-front options are the most expensive, with prices dropping the further you are from the water.
 Many Sea Isle City homes are multi-family buildings divided into individual condos or flats.
 Three and four-story homes with garages beneath them also dot the shoreline.
 There are also a number of historic homes that preserve Charles Kline Landis' vision and desire to create a relaxed island atmosphere with a European flavor.